 Under WFNJ/TANF, cash assistance is provided to needy and otherwise eligible oneparent families with a child(ren) under the age of 18, or under the age of 19 who is a full-time student in secondary school or in an equivalent level of vocational or technical training, and is reasonably expected to complete the program before reaching age 19.
 WFNJ assistance is also provided to families with children up to the age of 21, if they are enrolled in a special education program.
-If the special education child is 18 or older and is the only child in the family.
-WFNJ is provided through a separate State program and the expenditures are claimed as MOE.
+If the special education child is 18 or older and is the only child in the family, WFNJ is provided through a separate State program and the expenditures are claimed as MOE.

 In addition, New Jersey will maintain a "State Only" WFNJ Program for two-parent households.
 Determination of non-financial and financial eligibility will remain consistent with Federal TANF and WFNJ criteria.
-Benefits provided to families under this WFNJ two-parent program will be provided with State MOE funding.
+Benefits provided to families under this WFNJ two-parent program will be provided solely with State funding.

-Parent Minor Requirements
+Minor Parent Requirements

-In addition to complying with all of the nonfinancial eligibility requirements listed below. parent minor applicants/recipients who are less than 18 years of age, never married, are the natural parents of the dependent child(ren), and are caring for the dependent child(ren) must, as a condition of eligibility, reside in a home maintained by, and have benefits paid to the applicant's or recipient's parent, legal guardian, or other adult relative; and regularly attend a high school or equivalency program of study; or engage in a work activity if the applicant or recipient has completed secondary education.
+In addition to complying with all of the nonfinancial eligibility requirements listed below, applicants/recipients who are less than 18 years of age, never married, and the natural parent of a dependent child(ren), and who are caring for the dependent child(ren) must, as a condition of eligibility, reside in a home maintained by, and have benefits paid to. the individual's parent, legal guardian, or other adult relative, and regularly attend a high school or equivalency program of study, or engage in a work activity if the individual has completed secondary education.

-WFNJ/TANF allows the following exceptions to the parent-minor requirements:
+WFNJ/TANF allows the following exceptions to the minor parent requirements:

-- An alternate adult-supervised living arrangement is required for a parent-minor if, during the application or eligibility process, it is determined that the parent-minor and/or the dependent child would be subject to situations such as abuse, neglect or threats to their emotional or physical safety, by residing in the home of the parent, legal guardian or other adult relative; - An alternative educational or training program for an applicant or recipient parentminor is permitted if, based upon an assessment of the person's ability and aptitude, it is determined that the parent-minor lacks a reasonable prospect of being able to successfully complete the academic requirements of a high school or equivalency program of study.
+- An alternate adult-supervised living arrangement is required for a minor parent if, the parent, legal guardian, or other adult relative poses a threat to the emotional health or physical safety of the minor parent or the minor parent's child, or is unable to allow the minor parent or minor parent's child to reside in that adult's home. - An alternative educational or training program for a minor parent is permitted if, based upon an assessment of the person's ability and aptitude, it is determined that the minor parent lacks a reasonable prospect of being able to successfully complete the academic requirements of a high school or equivalency program of study.

-Failure of the parent-minor to cooperate with the nonfinancial eligibility requirements and the parent-minor provisions renders only the parent-minor and the parent-minor's child ineligible for WFNJ/TANF cash assistance, not the entire assistance unit with whom the parent-minor resides.
+Failure of the minor parent to cooperate with the nonfinancial eligibility requirements and the minor parent provisions renders only the minor parent and the minor parent's child ineligible for WFNJ/TANF cash assistance, not the entire assistance unit with whom the minor parent resides.